kailash-manasarovar/statement/docs/timeline/2025/january.md

 ## A man I recognize bares his teeth at me

 - The afternoon I'm getting ready to leave the Spa Resorts in Lamai and travel back to Madrid where I will meet my friend Inma who's going to come with me to the gender-violence police department to augment [the complaint I already made to them](../2024/march/13-end.md#reporting-the-crimes-to-the-police-in-madrid) back in March.
-- I've also organized that [Paul will accompany me too](../2025/january.md#paul) because perhaps if I bring a man along with me they might actually do something.
+- I've also organized that [Paul will accompany me too](../2025/january.md#paul) because, perhaps if I bring a man along with me, the Spanish police might actually do something.
 - I'm sitting in the restaurant having some food and reading the set of Psalms I've been reading every Sunday on my mobile phone.
 - I become aware of a man hovering around.
 - I'm immediately suspicious of him.
 - He's pale, white, British - I can hear him speaking with the waiters.
+They know him.
 - He has long, very greasy black hair, and what seems to be a Spanish wife (from the accent) and a daughter of about eight-years-old.
 - He glares at me baring his big, shining-white, well-dentistried teeth.